-Section 44.
-The department shall maintain a confidential list of the persons to whom the department has issued a registry identification card and the addresses, phone number, and registry identification number of each person.
-This confidential list may not be combined or linked in any manner with any other list or database, nor may it be used for any purpose not provided for in this Act.
+The department shall maintain a confidential list of any person to whom the department has issued a registry identification card and the addresses, phone number, and registry identification number of each person.
+The list may not be combined or linked in any manner with any other list or database, nor may it be used for any purpose not provided for in this Act.

-Section 45.
 Within one hundred twenty days of the effective date of this Act, the department shall establish a secure phone or web-based verification system.
-The verification system must allow law enforcement personnel and medical cannabis establishments to enter a registry identification number and determine whether the number corresponds with a current, valid registry identification card.
+The verification system shall allow law enforcement personnel and medical cannabis establishments to enter a registry identification number and determine whether the number corresponds with a current, valid registry identification card.
 The system may disclose only:

-- (1) Whether the identification card is valid; - (2) The name of the cardholder; - (3) Whether the cardholder is a qualifying patient or a designated caregiver; - (4) Whether the cardholder is permitted to cultivate cannabis plants; - (5) The registry identification number of any affiliated registered qualifying patient; and - (6) The registry identification of the qualifying patient's dispensary or dispensaries, if any.
+- (1) Whether the identification card is valid; - (2) The name of the cardholder; - (3) Whether the cardholder is a qualifying patient or a designated caregiver: - (4) Whether the cardholder is permitted to cultivate cannabis plants;

+- (5) The registry identification number of any affiliated registered qualifying patient; and - (6) The registry identification of the qualifying patient's dispensary or dispensaries, if any.

-Section 46.
-The following notifications and department responses are required:
+The following notifications are required:

-(1) A registered qualifying patient shall notify the department of any change in his or her name or address, or if the registered qualifying patient ceases to have a debilitating medical condition, within 10 days of the change;

-(2) A registered designated caregiver shall notify the department of any change in his or her name or address, or if the designated caregiver becomes aware the qualifying patient passed away, within ten days of the change;

-(3) Before a registered qualifying patient changes a designated caregiver, the qualifying patient shall notify the department;

-(4) When a registered qualifying patient changes a preference as to who may cultivate cannabis for the qualifying patient, the qualifying patient shall notify the department;

-(5) If a cardholder loses a registry identification card, the card holder shall notify the department within ten days of becoming aware the card has been lost; and

-(6) Before a registered qualifying patient changes a designated dispensary, the qualifying patient must notify the department;
+- (1) A registered qualifying patient shall notify the department of any change in the applicants name or address, or if the patient ceases to have a debilitating medical condition, within ten days of the change; - (2) A registered designated caregiver shall notify the department of any change in the caregiver's name or address, or if the caregiver becomes aware the qualifying patient passed away, within ten days of the change; - (3) Before a registered qualifying patient changes a designated caregiver, the patient shall notify the department; - (4) If a registered qualifying patient changes a preference as to who may cultivate cannabis for the patient, the patient shall notify the department; - (5) If a cardholder loses a registry identification card, the cardholder shall notify the department within ten days of becoming aware the card has been lost; and - (6) Before a registered qualifying patient changes a designated dispensary, the patient shall notify the department;

-Section 47.
-Each notification a registered qualifying patient is required to make may instead be made by the patient's designated caregiver if the qualifying patient is unable to make the notification due to age or medical condition.
+Any notification that a registered qualifying patient is required to make under this Act may be made by the patient's designated caregiver if the qualifying patient is unable to make the notification due to age or medical condition.

-Section 48.
-If a cardholder notifies the department of any item listed in section 46 of this Act, but remains eligible under this Act, the department shall issue the cardholder a new registry identification card with a new random 10-digit alphanumeric identification number within ten days of receiving the updated information and a twenty dollar fee.
-If the person notifying the department is a registered qualifying patient, the department shall also issue the registered qualifying patient's registered designated caregiver, if any, a new registry identification card within ten days of receiving the updated information.
+If a cardholder notifies the department of any item listed in section 46 of this Act, but remains eligible under this Act, the department shall issue the cardholder a new registry identification card with a new random ten-digit alphanumeric identification number within ten days of receiving the updated information and a twenty dollar fee.
+If the person notifying the department is a registered qualifying patient, the department shall also issue the patient's registered designated caregiver, if any, a new registry identification card within ten days of receiving the updated information.

 Section 49.
-If the registered qualifying patient's certifying practitioner notifies the department in writing that either the registered qualifying patient has ceased to suffer from a debilitating medical condition or that the practitioner no longer believes the patient would receive therapeutic or palliative benefit from the medical use of cannabis, the card is null and void.
-However, the registered qualifying patient shall have fifteen days to dispose of or give away any cannabis in the registered qualifying patient's possesion.
+That the code be amended by adding a NEW SECTION to read: If the registered qualifying patient's certifying practitioner notifies the department in writing that the registered qualifying patient has ceased to suffer from a debilitating medical condition or that the practitioner no longer believes the patient would receive therapeutic or palliative benefit from the medical use of cannabis, the card is void.
+However, the registered qualifying patient shall have fifteen days to dispose of or give away any cannabis in the registered qualifying patient's possession.

 Section 50.
-A medical cannabis establishment shall notify the department within one business day of any theft or significant loss of cannabis.
+That the code be amended by adding a NEW SECTION to read: A medical cannabis establishment shall notify the department within one business day of any theft or significant loss of cannabis.